lowRISC/ibex-demo-system/README.md

 ```

-#### Add udev rules for our device
+## Add udev rules for our device
+For both the container and the native setups you will need to add user device permissions for our FPGA board.
-These are needed for the programmer to access the development board.
+The following instructions are for Linux-based systems and are needed for the programmer to access the development board.

 Arty-A7
 ```bash